Chitrali682/documentation/source/content/bots-and-indexing.md

 ### Rapid Fire Requests/Duplicates

-In the log snippet below, there are multiple requests coming in for the same path in rapid fire succession.
+In the log snippet below, there are multiple requests coming in for the same path in rapid-fire succession.
 The time stamp reflects 5 identical requests at the same millisecond.
 You should investigate these requests.

 ```none
 127.0.0.1 - - [11/Nov/2013:19:05:24 +0000] "POST /index.php?q=comment/reply/545 HTTP/1.0" 500 588 "http://www.mywebsite.com/node/545?page=399" "Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.1; SV1; MRA 4.3 (build 51720))" 0.848 "195.200.54.200, 10.200.200.21, ::ffff:127.0.0.1,::ffff:127.0.0.1"